-In the CONTRACT 2 Communication study, attendees will be asked to completed questionnaires before and after all training sessions.
-These questionnaires will assess their self confidence in approaching families about CONTRACT 2 and will explore trial communication concepts, such as conveying equipoise and exploring family treatment preferences.
-Perceived impact of training and CONTRACT 2 recruitment rates will also be assessed following the session.
-The qualitative research team will input the results of the questionnaire data into the program SPSS and examine trends and correlations associated with the impact of training.
+In the CONTRACT 2 Communication study, attendees were asked to complete questionnaires before and after all training sessions.
+These questionnaires assessed their self confidence in approaching families about CONTRACT 2 and explored trial communication concepts, such as conveying equipoise and exploring family treatment preferences.
+Perceived impact of training and CONTRACT 2 recruitment rates were also assessed following the session.
+The qualitative research team input the results of the questionnaire data into the program SPSS and examined trends and correlations associated with the impact of training.